dcceew-bdr/eiatest-catalogue/tests/scenarios/04-occurrences-by-taxon/README.md

 ### Purpose

-Shows simple integration of the NSL & BRD.
+Shows simple integration of the NSL & BDR.

 ### Logic

-Retrieve, from the BRD, all Occurrences of either a species (name) or a set of such, depending on selection in the NSL.
+Retrieve, from the BDR, all Occurrences of either a species (name) or a set of such, depending on selection in the NSL.

 ### Steps